 This private literary tour sets off from your hotel or guest house with your local private guide and driver in a comfortable car for a short drive through the Lakeland fells to two of the houses most closely associated with the 19th century poet, William Wordsworth.

-Situated in the small market town of Cockermouth, Wordsworth House is presented as it would have been when they lived here with their parents, three brothers and servants in the 1770s.
+We will journey back to 1770s, to birthplace and childhood home of the much-loved poet, William Wordsworth & his sister, Dorothy.
+Located on the western edge of the English Lakes in the small market town of Cockermouth, Wordsworth House is presented as it would have been when William and Dorothy lived here with their parents, three brothers and servants in the 1770s.

-Today, this homely Georgian townhouse is almost like a real working house with real food on the dining table, a fire burning in the working kitchen and a recipe William and Dorothy might have eaten for you to taste.
-Ink and quill pens are ready in the clerk’s office, and if you play the piano, you might like to try the replica harpsichord.
+Today, this pefectly preserved and very homely Georgian townhouse is the real deal with food on the dining table and very often a fire burning in the working kitchen.
+Maybe even a recipe William and Dorothy might have eaten for you to taste.
+If you fancy a spot of poetry then try writing with the Ink and quill pens in the clerk’s office or you’re more musically minded why not try the replica harpsichord.

 There are plenty of fine old pubs in Cockermouth should you wish for a drink or a tasty lunch before heading down the A591 road, officially the best road in Britain to the beautiful little town of Grasmere and Dover Cottage.
 It was in this little cottage, at times ‘crammed edge full’ with people, in the heart of the remote Lake District, that William Wordsworth wrote some of the greatest poetry in the English language and Dorothy kept her famous ‘Grasmere Journal’, now on display in the adjoining Museum.